ManuelAloSupsi/ros-course/microROS/Docker_files/Docker_for_NuttX/README.md

-# Docker file for ROS2 and microROS with freertos on ESP32
+# Docker file for code generation in NuttX

 ## Generation